-- a.
-At least 9 credits to be used toward a minor must have been taken at Mount Saint Mary College. - b.
+- b.
 A student must have a 2.0 GPA in a discipline for it to be recorded as a minor. - Courses designed as support courses for a major or a maximum of 3 courses (up to 12 credits) required by a major may constitue part of a minor in a second discipline.